appurist/nuedocs2pdfs/README.md

 ## Usage

-- Run `npm install` or `pnpm install` or whatever package manager you use.
+- Run `bun install` to install dependencies.
-- Run `npm start` or `pnpm start` or just run `node generate-docs-pdfs` to create the output documents.
+- Run `bun start` or `bun generate-docs-pdfs.js` to create the output documents.
 - Check the resulting new `pdfs` subfolder tree.